blancmange/blancmange/README.rst

 ``buildout.cfg`` in this package/repository.
 Buildout is the easiest option as this helps manage other parts such as episode data, and cloning the CPython source automatically.

+Todo
+====

+* Expand to encompass the movies and other specials
+* Suggest where to add Python references and references which are needed.
+  Working for non-Python languages would be a plus ;)
+* Better code analysis and processing.
+Just within comments or documentation, for example, or just variables.